Don’t Feel Worthy of Love? Here’s How to Change It

 Just rise above the anxiety that shows up and do it anyway.
 Dare to accept the love.
 You are worth it.

-In addition, I recommend that you explore my recording that is specially designed for that purpose.
+In addition, I recommend that you explore this tool that is specially designed for that purpose.
 It can help shift your paradigms and lead you to discover the truths you’ve been oblivious to your entire life:

-– Important and relevant just as anyone else.
+– Are mportant and relevant just as anyone else.

-– You deserve to be treated with love and respect by others.
+– Deserve to be treated with love and respect by others.

 Your Past Shouldn’t Dictate Your Worthiness